To All the Guys I Killed Before sneek peek

 Okay, technically speaking, she doesn’t know that I follow her from room to room on the other side of our shared wall, listening for the flip and rattle of every lock in her place.
 It’s just one of the secrets I’m keeping from her.

 Like the fact that my glasses are for show, or that I geofenced her car so I know when she’s within five miles of the duplex.
-That I die a little every time I say something designed to annoy her, and it works.
+That I die a little every time I say something designed to annoy her—and it works.

 Oh, and that I sometimes kill people.
 Can’t forget that little nugget.
+But I only kill the ones who deserve it, and that will never be her.

+Mine is too, except for all the ways she makes it worse.
 Consider, for example, how I ignore yet another text from Brady, this one just a single question mark, so I can follow Rue from her living room to her kitchen.

 This was never the plan.
 When I bought this duplex four years ago, I was going to play the role of a picky-as-fuck duplex owner who occasionally showed the vacant half to a possible tenant while keeping the space empty as a privacy buffer.
 Then Rue showed up to tour the place last spring, smiled at me once, and I was a goner.
 Offered her a three-year lease on the spot.